lwfinger/rtl8723bs_bt/readme.txt

 The main program is called rtk_hciattach.
 To build this program, issue the following command:

-make -f make_hciattach
+make

 To install the firmware (only needed once):

-sudo make -f make_hciattach install
+sudo make install

-To start Bluetooth (neede for each boot), use the command
+To start Bluetooth (needed for each boot), use the command

 sudo ~/rtl8723bs_bt/start_bt.sh